bjackman/bjackman.github.io/content/posts/curl-bash.md

 That means there are exceptions.
 Nix is a `curl | bash` installation, but it seems to be a pretty carefully-developed one, with clear instructions for undoing it.
 I think the Nix developers probably care about this kinda thing, or they wouldn't be Nix developers!
-Rustup is also on this list, since, well... actually...
-I just get enough value out of Rustup that I tolerate it.

 ## Conclusion

+Maybe you thought this post would be about how secure Linux is.
+It's actually the opposite. `curl | bash` isn't a security problem on Linux, just like microplastics aren't a health concern for heroin addicts.

-`curl | bash` isn't a security problem.
-I don't like it because it's unclear what effect it will have on my system.
+I don't like `curl | bash` because it's unclear what effect it will have on my system.
 Sure, it's unclear what effect _running any code at all_ will have on my system, if I don't read it or sandbox it.
-But the only threat I'm really defending against here is incompetence, not malice.
+But **the threat I'm defending against here is incompetence, not malice**.

 An incompetent developer can make a lot of poor decisions in a Bash script.
 They can make poor decisions in a `Cargo.toml` too, but they are funneled towards good ones.
 And if they were able to get their package into the Debian repositories, they might not be all that incompetent.

 So, avoid `curl | bash`, but take a moment to consider why!